Ring shout: Description

 "Shouting" often took place during or after a Christian prayer meeting or worship service.
 Men and women moved in a circle in a counterclockwise direction, shuffling their feet, clapping, and often spontaneously singing or praying aloud.
+Robert Palmer states that it "developed with the widespread conversion of slaves to Christianity during the revival fervors of the eighteenth and early nineteenth centuries."
+He further writes that the "earliest accounts date from the 1840s; more vivid descriptions from the twentieth century leave little doubt that the dancing and stamping constituted a kind of drumming, especially when worshipers had a wooden church floor to stamp on."
+Ring shouts have often used as an act of praise when a person accepts the message of Christianity.
+As such, they are also known as "Hallelujah Marches", with the word Hallelujah meaning "Praise Jahweh".
+The term "Victory March" has been used to reference the Christian concept of actively serving God and living victoriously over sin.

 In Jamaica and Trinidad the shout was usually performed around a special second altar near the center of a church building.
 In the Sea Islands of Georgia and South Carolina, shouters formed a circle outdoors, around the church building itself.
 In some cases, enslaved people retreated into the woods at night to perform shouts, often for hours at a time, with participants leaving the circle as they became exhausted.
-In the twentieth century, some African American churchgoers in the United States performed shouts by forming a circle around the pulpit, in the space in front of the altar, or around the nave.
+In the twentieth century, churchgoers (especially those of the Methodist and Pentecostal traditions) in the United States performed shouts by forming a circle around the pulpit, in the space in front of the altar, or around the nave.

-Ring shouts were sometimes held for the dead.
+Ring shouts were sometimes held in honour of the dead.
 This custom has been practiced by traditional bands of carnival revelers in New Orleans.

 Origin

+According to musicologist Robert Palmer, the first written accounts of the ring shout date from the 1840s, during the pinnacle of Christian revivalism.
+The stamping on the church floor and clapping in a circle was described as a kind of "drumming," and 19th-century writers described it as accompanying the conversion of slaves to Christianity.
-The origins of the ring shout are usually assumed to be derived from African dance, and scholars usually point out the presence of melodic elements such as call-and-response singing and heterophony, as well as rhythmic elements such as tresillo and "hamboned" rhythm, and aesthetic elements such as counter-clockwise dancing and ecstasy, which makes ring shouts similar to ceremonies among people like the Ibos, Yorubas, Ibibios, Efiks, Bahumono and Bakongo.

-Some scholars have suggested that the ritual may have originated among enslaved Muslims from West Africa as an imitation of tawaf, the mass procession around the Kaaba that is an essential part of the Hajj.
-If so, the word "shout" may come from Arabic shawṭ, meaning "a single run", such as a single circumambulation of the Kaaba, or an open space of ground for running.
+The ring shout gained ground among Methodists of the holiness movement.
+Certain authors posit that the Christian ring shout may be assumed to be derived from African dance, and scholars usually point out the presence of melodic elements such as call-and-response singing and heterophony, as well as rhythmic elements such as tresillo and "hamboned" rhythm, and aesthetic elements such as counter-clockwise dancing and ecstasy, which makes the ring shouts of Christianity similar to ceremonies among people like the Bakongo, Igbos, Yoruba, Ibibio, Efik, Bahumono.
+A minority of scholars have suggested that the ritual may have originated among enslaved Muslims from West Africa as an imitation of tawaf, the mass procession around the Kaaba that is an essential part of the Hajj.
+If so, the word "shout" may come from Arabic shawṭ, which means in this context a single circumambulation of the Kaaba.

-According to musicologist Robert Palmer, the first written accounts of the ring shout date from the 1840s.
-The stamping and clapping in a circle was described as a kind of "drumming," and 19th-century observers associated it with the conversion of slaves to Christianity.